 Under the new law, licenses shall not be granted to facilities whose development permission has not been granted by the CEC.
 The law further provides that a County Executive Committee member may extend development permission in the case of an application by a period of one year if the CEC determines it is necessary to grant the extension and may impose further conditions on the applicant.

 Farida Karoney, Lands Cabinet Secretary said that the overall aim of the Act is to give effect to the constitution.
 The law now mandates the counties to plan the land while the national government will provide oversight to ensure there is a national policy.
 She further added that the law will organise land use better in all counties.
 The law has also created a new institution, Director General of Physical and Land Use Planning and the office of the County Director of Physical Planning.
-There are fears among some developers that the introduction of a new development levy may increase the cost of construction as funds will be pooled and used for social amenities such as land.
+There are fears among some developers that the introduction of a new development levy may increase the cost of construction as funds will be pooled and used for social amenities such as land. five-year sentence.

 The law also provides that an individual who starts construction of any building without obtaining development permission will be committing an offence and is liable on conviction to a fine not exceeding Sh500,000 or jailed for a term not exceeding two months.
 The Act further mandates the CEC to demand that a person who has started a development without obtaining permission to restore the land to its original condition within 90 days.
 If the developer fails to restore the land, the CEC may undertake to restore the land and shall recover the cost of restoration from the developer.
-Also, some developers and prospective homeowners suggested the implementation of new policies to prevent delays in securing licenses after receiving development approval.
+Also, some developers and prospective homeowners suggested the implementation of new policies to prevent delays in securing licenses after receiving development approval. five-year sentence.